porusthegreat/RestSharp-DotNet-API-Tests/README.md

-# Rest API Test Automation using .Net 8, RestSharp and Cucumber
+# Rest API Test Automation using .Net 8, RestSharp and Specflow

 ## Steps to run Tests
 * Clone the repo